sonishsivarajkumar/PyCTAKES/DEPLOYMENT_STATUS.md

 **Overall Progress**: 95% Complete ✅

-The PyTAKES project is now fully implemented and ready for public release.
+The PyCTAKES project is now fully implemented and ready for public release.
 The GitHub Actions workflow has been updated to use the latest versions and should successfully build and deploy the documentation to GitHub Pages within the next few minutes.